ZiyandaPetela/DATA-ANALYTICS/README.md

 * Summarize Statistics:  Calculate summary statistics for each variable.
 For numeric variables, examples of summary statistics include mean, median, and variance.
 For categorical data like eye colour, you could develop a table showing the frequency with which each observation occurs.
 * Check Assumptions:  Depending on the statistical method you are using, you need to understand the shape of the data.
 For example, if you are working with numeric data, you should choose a normal or t-distribution for drawing inferences.
 If you are working with categorical data, use the chi-square distribution.

-# DATA ANALYTICS TOOLS- CHAPTER 6
+# MODULE 3 :DATA ANALYTICS TOOLS- CHAPTER 6
 * When you are selecting a tool you shouls consider.
 * First, you need the right tool for the job. an analytics professional would not use a spreadsheet to create a machine-learning model.
 * Second, you need to choose from the tools available to you.
 Many analytics tools come with hefty price tags and organizations only license a small subset of them to control costs.
 Standardizing on a subset of tools also helps improve the ability of teams to work together.